RicardoGRB/MRE-320-Project-PID-Rover-/README.md

 ## Project Context

-This project was completed as part of a **sensors adm actuators assignment**, focusing on the integration of:
+This project was completed as part of a **sensors and actuators assignment**, focusing on the integration of:

 - Sensors
 - Control algorithms